sourcegraph/about/blogposts/2020/performance-improvements-in-precise-code-intel.md

 </style>

 With all the changes discussed in this post combined, the latency for queries and upload processing has been cut by a factor of two, as has the size of bundles on disk, compared to Sourcegraph 3.15.

+Finally, here are the before and after profiles of CPU, memory allocations, and heap of the LSIF processing system.
+Note that most of the original red spots have been eliminated.
+New ones have naturally emerged, but overall the system is much faster:

 <table>
 <tr>